abinit/abipy_book/abipy_book/abiwan.md

 print(abiwan)
 ```

-To plot the matrix elements of the KS Hamiltonian in real space in the Wannier Gauge, use:
+To plot the matrix elements of the KS Hamiltonian in real space in the Wannier gauge, use:

 ```{code-cell} ipython3
 abiwan.hwan.plot(title="Matrix elements in real space");